 - Three means of calling for assistance e.g. marine VHF, flares, whistle, heliograph, strobe et cetera.

 - Tow System and contact tow.

-Your Coach/Guide will have a secure key safe available for the duration of your course/trip BUT we will not accept liability for loss of your car keys.
-We also won't be able to keep any other belongings for you; please leave these in your car or take them with you.
+Please hire a waterproof Peli box when placing your booking or leave electronics behind.
+We won't be able to keep any other belongings for you; please leave these in your car or take them with you.